 8 Fast and Easy Fillers to Put in a Kong

 In a pinch for time or feeling forgetful at the grocery store?
-These staples aren’t the healthiest options out there, but they’ll do in a pinch.
+These staples are tasty enough that most dogs will love them.
 They all can double as filler and sealer ingredients in other recipes as well!

 - Wet, Canned, or Dehydrated Dog Food.
 This is my personal favorite quick Kong filling.
 I use Honest Kitchen dehydrated dog food, Natural Balance dog food rolls, or Kirkland canned dog food as my